May 26 to June 3, 2018

 A large part of Islay consists of turf exposed to the elements: wind, rain and sea water of the Atlantic Ocean.

 The peat is burned to mash the barley and gives the single malt here their salty seaweed flavor.
-We visit the most famous Whiskey distilleries.
-It becomes an energetic whiskey in Scotland through a fantastic area.
+We visit the most famous Whiskey distilleries at the Islay Whiskey Festival.
+It will be a beautiful sailing week with interesting whiskey tours in Scotland through a fantastic area.
 Link: www.islayfestival.com

 Our double cabins are classified in 2 categories, as they are different in size.
-All cabins have their own shower and toilet witha patio.
+All cabins have their own shower and toilet.
 Prices are per person.

 Standard cabin …………. € 1185, –